Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    "include_over_18","boolean","Whether to filter NSFW subreddits.

    This parameter is ignored if there is a user context.
-If there is a user context the value is taken from the
-   \"include not safe for work (NSFW) search results in searches\" preference option.
+If there is a user context the value is taken from the ""include not safe for work (NSFW) search results in searches"" preference option.

    This parameter is ignored and enabled if the `exact` parameter is true.